tcosta84/blacklist/docs/source/api.rst

 **Expected HTTP Code**::

-    200 OK          - when customer exists;
+    200 OK          - customer exists;
-    404 NOT FOUND   - when customer does not exist.
+    404 NOT FOUND   - customer does not exist.

 Delete Customer
 ---------------